phrounz/funfind/README.md

 ## funfind
 Very simple command-line program displaying the definition or the declaration of something on global scope, in C/C++ source files.

-Works on Linux, Windows, port to other operating systems is probably straightforward.
+Works on Linux, Windows, using gcc.
+Port to other compilers or operating systems is probably easy.

 Source under [MIT license](./LICENSE).

 ### Compilation

-Requires gcc.
-Works probably on other compiler as well.
 ```
    gcc funfind.c -o funfind
 ```